AstroMeters/Fireworks2023/README.md

 ## Project Status
-The project is currently processing data and preparing a detailed analysis of the spectra.
+The project is currently in early stage of data analysis.